chrisallenlane/wit-cms-bootstrap/README.md

 Building
 --------
-By default, `wit-bootstrap` defines a single build task, which concatenates and minifies all stylesheets specified in `bin/minify-css`:
+By default, `wit-cms-bootstrap` defines a single build task, which concatenates and minifies all stylesheets specified in `bin/minify-css`:

 ```sh